 Also look at increasing the level of junk filtering you have with your email address.
 Most of the time you’ll be able to catch it before it makes its way to your inbox.

 Always have the most up-to-date version of software and the right security settings enabled.
 These programs are designed to blocks things such as data-miners off your computer or device.
-This extra bit of security suitable for mobiles, computers and tablets are there to protect you when you access files or download anything.
+This extra bit of security suitable for mobiles, computers and tablets is there to protect you when you access files or download anything.

 Want to talk NBN?